cobratbq/goutils/README.md

 ## Build/Usage

+__Build-tags__

-- build tag `disable_assert` to replace assertions with empty functions to negate overhead, although overhead should be minimal to non-existent.
+- `disable_assert` to replace assertions with empty functions to negate overhead, although overhead should be minimal regardless
+- `enable_trace` to enable trace-logging

 ## References